doctrine/orm/en/cookbook/decorator-pattern.rst

 INTRO

-Let's take a quick look at a visual representation of the Decorator pattern

-DECORATOR PATTERN IMAGE

 Component
 ---------

-Since the Component class needs to be persisted, it's going to be a Doctrine Entity.
+Since the ``Component`` class needs to be persisted, it's going to be an ``Entity``.
 As the top of the inheritance hierarchy, it's going to have to define the persistent inheritance.
-For this example, we will use Single Table Inheritance, but Class Table Inheritance would work as well.
-In the discriminator map, we will define two concrete subclasses, ConcreteComponent and ConcreteDecorator.
+For this example, we will use Single Table Inheritance, but Class Table Inheritance
+would work as well.
+In the discriminator map, we will define two concrete subclasses, ``ConcreteComponent`` and ``ConcreteDecorator``.

 .. code-block:: php